QubicRU/Creation-of-AI-artist-aNNa-Aigarth-to-attract-a-new-Gen-Z-audience/README.md

 ### TikTok: @Aigarth_

-Social networks that we plan to develop: X, Instagram, TikTok, YouTube, Telegram, Spotify, Apple Music
+Social networks that we plan to develop: **X, Instagram, TikTok, YouTube, Telegram, Spotify, Apple Music**

 For several months, we have been developing aNNa's social media accounts on a minimal budget and on our own initiative.
 We made a video in two languages, Russian and English, about Aigarth, smart contracts, and Monero mining, halving and other.
 I see that this is yielding good results, and it is time to increase our influence.

 This proposal describes a three-month initiative to scale up the aNNa project to further increase production volumes, improve product quality, and expand QUBIC's presence on social platforms, including Russian ones.

-I am requesting 2,5 billion Qubic tokens per month for 3 months to intensively develop the existing blog aNNa.
+I am requesting 2,3 billion Qubic tokens per month for 3 months to intensively develop the existing blog aNNa.
 This grant allows us to devote all our time to our work, improve product quality, and acquire the distribution tools necessary to reach a wide crypto audience.

 ---